Enhancing the social part of ESG reports with HeartCount

 Conclusion

-As many as 76% of consumers would stop buying from a company that disregards environmental, community, or employee well-being, highlighting the social impact of ESG practices on consumer behavior.
+As many as 76% of consumers would stop buying from a company that disregards environmental, community, or employee well-being, highlighting the social impact of ESG practices on consumer behaviour.

 And it’s not just consumers who are deeply interested in your ESG reports.
 Investors, other stakeholders, regulators, and others will all scrutinize it.
 Their opinions and decisions based on your ESG report can “make or break” your company.